 We had ours installed by Future Solutions in Indiana and we are really happy with it!

-We currently have 600 watts on the roof and 4 lithium Battle Born.
+Currently we have 600 watts on the roof and 4 lithium Battle Born batteries.
 We will be upgrading this system because we tend to boondock quite a bit and our power consumption is pretty high with 6 people and too many devices to count.

 Another option for power is a generator.
 We have a small Honda generator which works great when there isn’t enough sun to keep your batteries topped off.
 It’s super quiet, easy to move around and very fuel efficient.